 Start here: How to take this course!

-I'm so happy you're here to learn Finnish!
-I'm Varpu, an engineer, educator and Finland-blogger.
+I'm so happy you're here to learn Finnish.
+I'm Varpu, MSc, educator, and the founder of Her Finland community.

 But more than that, I’m your friend from Finland who wants to help you start learning Finnish the easy way.

 I know I can't really invite you over to my house for ”kahvi ja pulla” (coffee and cinnamon buns - a Finnish tradition), so I've tried to do the next best thing.

 With this online course and me talking to you via video I want to make you feel welcome.
 And to encourage you on this language journey.

 I am here for you.
 Every step of the way.
 You can do this!
 So let's get right into it.

 This course is based on the friendly iceberg method, designed by Her Finland.
 This method has four components: pronunciation, words, grammar and culture.